ethan-k64/javasketch/README.md

 # JavaSketch
-A simple drawing application made with JavaScript.
+A simple drawing application made with JavaScript and p5.js.